Zeddnyx/Znvim/README.md

 ## required
-- Neovim v7+ or latest
+- Neovim v0.7 or higher
 - Packer nvim ( for install plugin )
 - NerdFonts ( for icons )